0xshortcake/mylib/README.md

 ## Commands

-TSDX scaffolds your new library inside `/src`.
+TSDX scaffolds your new library inside! `/src`.

 To run TSDX, use: